Country Hills Dentistry uses digital x-rays to get an in-depth look into patients' mouths.Request an Appointment

 How safe are digital x-rays?

 Dental x-rays are very safe by any known standard.
 While all x-rays will produce a small amount of radiation, digital dental x-rays will produce a low level of radiation.
-Rest assured that our experienced team will put your safety first, taking every precaution to ensure that you are exposed to the least amount of radiation possible.
+Rest assured that our team will put your safety first, taking every precaution to ensure that you are exposed to the least amount of radiation possible.
 We will always take every necessary precaution to ensure your safety, including the use of a lead apron and taking x-rays only when they are necessary.

 Why are dental x-rays necessary?